Edward Spears: Member of Parliament

-Spears was twice a member of parliament (MP) – from 1922 to 1924 at Loughborough and from 1931 to 1945 at Carlisle.
-His pro-French views in the Commons earned him the nickname of 'the Member for Paris'.
+Spears served as a Member of Parliament (MP) twice, representing Loughborough from 1922 to 1924 and Carlisle from 1931 to 1945.
+His strong support for France in parliamentary debates led to him being dubbed "the Member for Paris".

 Loughborough

-In December 1921, Spears was adopted at Loughborough as the parliamentary candidate for the National Liberal Party.
-He was elected unopposed in 1922 because the Labour candidate had failed to hand in his nomination papers in time, and the Conservatives had agreed not to put up a candidate to oppose him.
-With Winston Churchill in hospital and unable to campaign at Dundee, Spears and his wife took on the job, but Churchill was defeated.
-As a gesture of friendship, Spears offered to give up his seat at Loughborough – an offer which Churchill declined.
-His maiden speech, in February 1923, was critical of both the Foreign Office and the Embassy in Paris.
-He spoke out against the French occupation of the Ruhr in the House of Commons later the same month.
-In December, there was another election, with Spears retaining his seat as a National Liberal.
-However, at the election in October 1924, he was beaten into third place by the Conservative and Labour candidates.
-There followed two further attempts – both unsuccessful.
-The first was at a by-election at Bosworth in 1927, then at Carlisle at the General Election in June 1929.
+In December 1921, Spears was selected as the National Liberal Party's parliamentary candidate for Loughborough.
+He was elected unopposed in 1922 after the Labour Party candidate failed to submit nomination papers on time, and the Conservatives had agreed not to put up a candidate to oppose him.

+During the campaign for the Dundee constituency, Spears and Borden campaigned on behalf of Winston Churchill, who was hospitalized at the time, but Churchill was unsuccessful in the election.
+As a gesture of friendship, Spears offered to vacate his seat at Loughborough, but Churchill declined the offer.

+Spears delivered his maiden speech in February 1923, in which he criticized both the Foreign Office and the British Embassy in Paris.
+Later that month, he spoke in the House of Commons against the French occupation of the Ruhr.
+He retained his seat as a National Liberal in the 1923 general election but was defeated in 1924, finishing third behind the Conservative and Labour candidates.

+He made two further unsuccessful attempts to return to Parliament: at a by-election in Bosworth in 1927 and in Carlisle during the 1929 general election.

 Carlisle

 At the General Election in October 1931, Spears stood as a National Conservative candidate and was elected Member of Parliament for Carlisle.
-In June 1935, Ramsay MacDonald resigned as Prime Minister of the National Government to be succeeded by the Conservative, Stanley Baldwin.
-At the general election in November 1935, he again stood as a National Conservative candidate at Carlisle and was returned with a reduced majority.
-At Spears' house in 1934, there was held the first meeting of a cross-party group which would later become the European Study Group.
+In June 1935, Ramsay MacDonald resigned as Prime Minister of the National Government to be succeeded by the Conservative Stanley Baldwin.
+At the general election in November 1935, Spears again stood as a National Conservative candidate at Carlisle and was returned with a reduced majority.
+At his house in 1934, there was held the first meeting of a cross-party group which would later become the European Study Group.
 Its members included Robert Boothby, Josiah Wedgwood, and Clement Attlee.
 Spears became its chairman in 1936; it would become a focus for those MPs who were suspicious of the European policies of Neville Chamberlain's National Government.